anakarpow/Locating-small-wastewater-systems-in-Austria/to_do.md

     >add some graphs as written
     >consider further analisys carintia

+# CODING

 # new points Gunter
     > % of state by tech type
+    > does it make sense ??

 # add point coordinates study when available
-        > temporal ?
         > how to visualize time series ?

 # apparently medium non nitrifying wwtps have been built after 1991
-    > check and doublechek
+    > confimerd thoughout data.
-    > check database
+    > now check at source. excel or register

-# idetify losses
-    > describe what is lost

 # all graphs and plots
     > remove title

+# SECONDARY

 # integrate tech_type
     > unify final geojson categories. how to ? columns ?